Exclusive: U.N. monitors see arms reaching Somalia from Yemen, Iran

 Other weapons supplied included PKM machine guns, said the group’s monthly report for January.

+“Given Iran’s track record, both with regard to support for terror and with regard to proliferation, it would obviously not surprise us at all if they were now trying to make common cause with al Shabaab,” U.S. State Department spokeswoman Victoria Nuland told reporters in Washington.

-The monitors were scheduled to informally brief Security Council members on Friday but the meeting was canceled due to a major snowstorm, diplomats said.
+The monitors were scheduled to informally brief Security Council members on Friday but the meeting was canceled due to a blizzard, diplomats said.
 The U.N. monitors favor a gradual easing of the arms embargo rather lifting it as the Americans and the Somali government advocate, the diplomats said.

-Yemen is proving to be of central importance for arming Shabaab, the monitors’ reporting shows, both because it is feeding arms into northern Somalia and because it has become a playing field for Iranian interests in Somalia and elsewhere.
+Yemen is proving to be crucial for arming al Shabaab, the monitors’ reporting shows, because it is feeding arms into northern Somalia and because it has become a playing field for Iranian interests in Somalia and elsewhere.

 The U.N.
 Security Council’s Panel of Experts on Iran, which monitors compliance with the Iran sanctions regime, including the arms embargo on Tehran, is also looking at Yemen and evidence of Iranian arms shipments across Africa, council diplomats told Reuters.